 {% endif %}

-This code will output 'The content contains 'CMS''.
-Because the stringcontentIndeed, there is the substring 'CMS'.
+This code will output “The content contains “CMS””, because the stringcontentThe string indeed contains the substring "CMS".

 containThe filter is not limited to strings, it can also be applied to other data types:

-• Determine if a value exists in an array:
+• Check if a certain value exists in the array:

 {% set tags = ["安企CMS", "AnQiCMS", "内容管理系统"] %}